pollen-robotics/teleop_hub/README.md

 - **robot_ip & fake_only**:

-    You can change *localhost* for the ip address of your robot  - *if you don't know how to find your Reachy2's IP adgress, go [there](https://pollen-robotics.github.io/reachy2-docs/developing-with-reachy-2/getting-started-sdk/connect-reachy2/)*.
+    You can change *localhost* for the ip address of your robot  - *if you don't know how to find your Reachy2's IP address, go [there](https://pollen-robotics.github.io/reachy2-docs/developing-with-reachy-2/getting-started-sdk/connect-reachy2/)*.

 	The fake_only parameter is a security that ensures that you only connect to a robot in simulation mode.
     > If you enter an IP address that corresponds to a robot in real mode (i.e. it is the physical robot that is supposed to be moving), the connection will not be made.